Skip to content

 Temple et al., 2012

-Phase II Progress (2021 - 2024)
+Phase I & II Achievements (2019 - 2024)

-• Fire management strategy implemented each dry season in conjunction with forest management organisations, which emphasises fire prevention and strengthens fire mitigation through large-scale community awareness-raising, capacity building, the ratification of a dina (local law), and the distribution of fire beaters.
+• Fire management strategy has been implemented each dry season in conjunction with forest management organisations, which emphasises fire prevention and strengthens fire mitigation through large-scale community awareness-raising, capacity building, the ratification of a dina (local law), and the distribution of fire beaters.

 • Annual clearance of 1.4km of firebreaks around Corridors 1-5.